220110-Java-React-Enterprise/Curriculum-Notes/project specs/project-1.md

 ### Minimum Requirements
 1. Proper use of OOP principles
-4. CRUD operations are supported for objects.
+4. CRUD operations are supported for at least 2 types of objects.
 5. Communication is done with HTTP exchanges, and resources are transmitted as JSON in request/response bodies.
 6. JDBC and persistence logic should all be part of your ORM which abstracts this away from the rest of the application.
 7. Documentation (all classes and methods have adequate Javadoc comments)